714 related texts · 5 related myths · Page 2 of 15

 After Joshua died, Israel had no leader.
 The people asked God who should fight the Canaanites, and God told them to cast lots.
 The lot fell on Kenaz, from the tribe of Caleb, who b...

-But what made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
-The story goes that Abraham left his fat...
+What made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
+The story goes that Abraham left his father'...

 Even the great Abraham, our father Abraham, wrestled with that.
 According to the sages, God wasn't entirely happy with him.
 Why?
 Because Abraham, for all his legendary hospitality ...